michaelnowotny/cocos/README.md

 </pre>

 ### Kernel Density Estimation
-`cocos.scientific.kde import gaussian_kde` os a replacement for SciPy's `scipy.stats.kde.gaussian_kde` class that works on the GPU.
+`cocos.scientific.kde import gaussian_kde` is a replacement for SciPy's `scipy.stats.kde.gaussian_kde` class that works on the GPU.
 GPU support is turned on by setting `gpu=True` in its constructor.
 Evaluating a kernel density estimate from a dataset in the NumPy array `points`